AmitBhardwaj26/DSA/Leetcode/113. Path Sum II/README.md

-<h2><a href="https://leetcode.com/problems/path-sum-ii/">113.
-Path Sum II</a></h2>
+<h2><a href="https://leetcode.com/problems/path-sum-ii/"> 113.Path Sum II</a></h2>
-<h3>Medium</h3>
+<h3>Me dium</h3>
 <hr>
 <div><p>

-Given the root of a binary tree and an integer  targetSum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
+Given the root of a binary tree and an integer target Sum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
 Each path should be returned as a list of the node values, not node references.

 A root-to-leaf path is a path starting from the root and ending at any leaf node.
 A leaf is a node with no children.
 </p>